Apostille US Degree for SENESCYT Ecuador: State Guide 2026

 Ecuador's exit tax (ISD) is still 5% in 2026 after reforms reversed the phase-out.
 Here's what expats need to know about exemptions, rates, and transfers.

-Can you divorce in Ecuador if you married abroad?
-Jurisdiction rules, mutual consent vs contested process, property division, costs, and immigration impact.
+Can you divorce in Ecuador if you married in the US?
+Yes - if one spouse is a legal resident.
+Jurisdiction, mutual-consent vs contested process, costs, immigration impact.

 Chinese citizens can get Ecuador residency through a $48,200 investment.
 Covers investor visa, property law, estate planning, and document authentication.